gsbdarc/rcpedia/docs/_getting_started/jupyter.md

 ### Installing Packages
 -----------------------
 JupyterHub will load packages found in your `~/.local/` directory.
-We recommend using enviornments to install packages.
-You can review the [User Guide](/_user_guide/best_practices_python_env.md/) for pythong packages and install R packages via R in a ssh session.
+We recommend using environments to install packages.
+You can review the [User Guide](/_user_guide/best_practices_python_env/){:target="_blank"} for python packages and install R packages via R in a ssh session.

 ### Technical Limits
 ------------